 - It offers the experience and assumptions Bond girls have before meeting James Bond

-- It provides a rather specific reference point for how other men compare James as sexual partners
+- It provides a rather specific reference point for how other men compare to James as sexual partners

 Consent in the 1960s

 Up until this point, Viv’s descriptions of past sexual encounters reflected a more realistic, if infinitely more disheartening, reality.
 She describes her first love, Derek, who pressures her into having sex for the first time, and an older German paramour, Kurt, who insists she have an abortion after their meticulously structured sexual encounters do not go to plan.
-The original Bond novels were published in the 50s and early 60s, just shortly preceding the arrivals of second-wave feminism the postwar social movements which would begin to reimagine women’s sexual rights, with one major difference – we now view rape as an act of violence, not a sexual act.
+The original Bond novels were published in the 50s and early 60s, just shortly preceding the arrivals of second-wave feminism the postwar social movements which would begin to reimagine women’s sexual rights, with one major difference – we now view rape as an act of violence, and not as a sexual act.

-Genuine rape is more the explicit, Hollywood variety — drunk, unattractive older man.
 Fleming wouldn’t classify Viv’s encounter with Derek as rape though it would certainly fall under the spectrum by our modern standards; the increasing availability of contraceptives made it even harder to say no because pregnancy was not a risk.